wangby511/System-Design-Architecture-and-Infra/cassandra.md

 # Cassandra

-## Introduce
+## Introduction

-Apache Cassandra is an open-source, NoSQL, wide column data store that can quickly ingest and process massive amounts of data.
+Apache Cassandra is an open-source, NoSQL, wide column data store that can quickly ingest and process massive amounts of data. it is a distributed NoSQL Columnar DB.

 ## Write in Cassandra